NaifAlsalem/Simple_FOV_GSD_Calc/README.md

 # FOV
-This short code calculates the FOV of a space-borne sensor based on its width and focal length.
+This short code calculates the FOV & GSD of a space-borne sensor based on its width and focal length.